S4iz4r/Core-Keeper-simple-fishing-bot/README.md

 # Instructions:

-- 1- Tipe    pip install -r requirements.txt     in your command line in the same folder as the script and run main.py.
+- 1- Type    pip install -r requirements.txt     in your command line in the same folder as the script and run main.py.

 - 2- Open the game and place you character near a water block It doesn't matter if the water block is to the right